alpden550/django-translate-gettext/README.md

 ]
 ```

-Call django commands to create the translation fields for your apps, use `--format` flag to call ruff format tool after files changed.
+Call django commands to create the translation fields for your apps.

+Use `--format` or `-f` flag to call ruff format tool after files changed.

+Use `--makemessages` or `-mm` flag and pass locales to create translated `.po` files

 Example: